Essential business formation documents for compliance

 Articles of incorporation

 Articles of Incorporation establish a corporation's existence.
 It's as simple as that.
+When you kick off your process of incorporation, this will usually be your first step.
 An article of incorporation includes the corporation's name, purpose, initial board of directors' names and addresses, number and type of authorized shares, type of corporate structure, and how long the corporation will last (if it's set to have a limited lifetime).

 Required for: Corporations